-Here’s something else to consider.
-Not all internet-based banking transactions are mobile ones.
+Here’s something else to consider: Not all internet-based banking transactions are mobile ones.
 Mobile banking is a form of online banking, but it’s not the only type.
 You could, for example, conduct financial transactions on your home computer.
 That’s online banking, but it’s not mobile banking.

-Is Mobile Banking Safer?
+Mobile Banking Safety Measures

-• something you know (your password, for example)
+• Something you know (your password, for example).

-• something you have (such as your smartphone)
+• Something you have (such as your smartphone).

-• something you are (which could be your fingerprint, face, or retina)
+• Something you are (which could be your fingerprint, face or retina).

 Or, the secondary authentication could be a numeric code that the user requests and receives via text.
 This code can only be used one time, preventing it from having value to hackers in the future.